API overview

 The Data Commons APIs allow developers to programmatically access the data in Data Commons, using the following technologies:

-The endpoints can be roughly grouped into four categories:
+The endpoints can be roughly grouped into three categories:

 In addition, Data Commons provides additional tools for accessing its data that call the REST APIs under the hood: